dasensioco/edu-devcamp/HOL/HOL10/README.md

     cd immersivereader
     ```

-1. Install yarn dependencies, and add dependencies `request` and `dotenv`, which will be used later in the tutorial.
+1. Install `yarn` dependencies, and add dependencies `request` and `dotenv`, which will be used later in this exercise.

     ```bash
     yarn